Benyon/webdriverio-supertest/README.md

 PHPtravels.net does not retain login information, therefore we will need to use API requests to set up test data.

-This proof of concept shows to implementation of API requests to quickly send requests to the server to set up test data or test scenarios.
+This proof of concept shows the implementation of API calls to quickly send requests to the server to set up test data for test scenarios.

 ## Versions
 <table>